Boab Tree Trail

 Today, the Boab Prison Tree is a protected site, recognized for both its cultural heritage and natural beauty.
 Surrounded by a fenced area to preserve its integrity, the tree is a poignant reminder of the region's complex history.
 Visitors to Derby can view the Boab Prison Tree and reflect on its past, appreciating its majestic presence and the stories it silently holds.

-Bird Wood Downs Dation's Boab Walk
+Birdwood Downs Sation's Boab Walk

 Description of image